 Minnesota will have a little more time off before their next one, as they’re slated to face the San Francisco 49ers in Week 7 on Monday Night Football.

-A pretty dull, lifeless afternoon for the Minnesota Vikings at Soldier Field in Week 4, folks, as they fall to the Chicago Bears by a score of 16-6.
-Thank you to everyone that got their coverage of this week’s game right here at The Daily Norseman!
+The Minnesota Vikings move their record to 2-4 on the 2023 NFL season, holding on to defeat the Chicago Bears by a final score of 19-13 for their fourth straight win at Soldier Field.
+Thank you to everyone who got their coverage of this week’s game right here at The Daily Norseman!